Qualitative Numeric Planning: Reductions and Complexity: OLD: First Reduction: FOND problems into QNPs

-We have shown how strong cyclic and strong planning over a FOND problem $P$ translates into QNP planning over a QNP $Q$ obtained from $P$: in one case, with all the variables $X$ and $\{Y_{a,i}\}_{a,i}$ in place, in the second, with no such variables.
+We have shown how strong cyclic and strong planning over a FOND problem $P$ translates into QNPs: in one case, including the extra variables $X$ and $\{Y_{a,i}\}_{a,i}$ in place, in the second, only $X$.
 The translation with these variables offers the possibility of capturing more subtle forms of fairness.
 For example, if we just remove from the translation a variable $Y_{a,i}$ along with the effects on it, the resulting QNP would assume that all the outcomes $E_j$, $j\neq i$, of action $a$ are fair (i.e., they cannot be skipped forever in a fair trajectory) but that the outcome $E_i$ is not.
-In other words, while in strong cyclic planning, all the non-deterministic actions are assumed to be fair, and in strong planning, all of them to be unfair, in QNP planning, it is possible to handle a combination of fair and unfair actions (as in dual FOND planning \cite{geffner:fond-sat}), as well as a combination of fair and unfair outcomes of the same action.
+In other words, while in strong cyclic planning, all the non-deterministic actions are assumed to be fair, and in strong planning, all of them to be unfair, in QNP planning, it is possible to handle a combination of fair and unfair actions (as in dual FOND planning \shortcite{geffner:fond-sat}), as well as a combination of fair and unfair outcomes of the same action. }